 Load Balancing and Failover with Gateway Groups¶

-A Gateway Group is necessary to setup a Load Balancing or Failover configuration.
-The group itself does not cause any action to be taken, but when the group is used later, such as in policy routing firewall rules, it defines how the items utilizing the group will behave.
+Gateway Groups are necessary components of a Load Balancing or Failover configuration.
+The group itself does not cause any action to be taken, but when the group is used later, such as in policy routing firewall rules, the group settings define how the items utilizing the group will behave.

 The same gateway may be included in multiple groups so that several different scenarios can be configured at the same time.
 For example, some traffic can be load balanced, and other traffic can use failover, and the same WAN can be used in both capacities by using different gateway groups.

 A common example setup for a two WAN firewall contains three groups: